What is Maths Week England for?

-There probably will be once it is up and running and Maths Week England has been firmly established.
-The thinking behind the initial anonymity is to help this be a truly collective affair, and not about personalities or agendas.
+The thinking behind the lack of names is to help this be a truly collective affair, and not about personalities or agendas.
 We are supportive of organisations like BCME, National Numeracy, MA and ATM, LMS, JMC, Maths Inspiration, Mathsworld, Cambridge Mathematics etc. and are hoping that they will join in enthusiastically.
 By making this an independent endeavour, we hope that it will grow year on year with more people partnering with us.

 So what’s the vision?

 We are hoping that schools, colleges, universities and other organisations throughout England will put on special events to raise awareness of, and participation in, the wonderful world of mathematics.
 We believe it is vital for our country’s future success that we raise a generation of young people that is confident with mathematics.